DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/02-regression/homework.md

 * Round the RMSE scores to 2 decimal digits using `round(score, 2)`
 * Which option gives better RMSE?

+Options:
+- With 0
+- With mean
+- With median
+- Both are equally good

 ### Question 4